CAC is one of the most misunderstood metrics in SaaS

 Most of us have a bunch of the former.
 Just not enough.

 — Jason ✨Be Kind✨ Lemkin (@jasonlk) January 6, 2023

 I recently meet with a very high-growth “XaaS” company.
 Not software as a service, but one that provides some version of humans-as-a-service.
 And after huge top-line growth, they were struggling now with CAC.
 They’d fueled their hyper growth with a combination of Adwords and Groupons and Facebook Ads and Twitter Cards.
 And when that party started to run out, and they had to manage their margins, growth started to plummet.

 We all get that.
 But that ain’t SaaS.
 With an S. That’s just aaS.

-Nowadays — as my friend and co-investor Christoph Janz of Point Nine Capital noted the other week — most every SaaS founder seems to know the basic SaaS Playbook, or at least how the metrics should be presented and work.
+Nowadays — as my friend and co-investor Christoph Janz of Point Nine Capital noted — most every SaaS founder seems to know the basic SaaS Playbook, or at least how the metrics should be presented and work.
 One that everyone presents with deep precision and seeming insight is CAC.